 About

 I’m Peter Robinson.
-I live in South Oxfordshire in the UK, not far from Oxford itself.
-I’m an electronic engineer and have spent most of my working life in the medical electronics industry, mostly as a Service or Technical Support engineer.
+I live in the UK.
+I’m a retired electronic engineer and have spent most of my working life in the medical electronics industry, mostly as a Service or Technical Support engineer.

-I repair cameras as a hobby and occasionally for profit.
-My main interest being in Contax and Yashica cameras from the latter part of the 20th century.
+I repair cameras as a hobby, my main interest being in Contax and Yashica cameras from the latter part of the 20th century.

 It's only recently the T981 appeared on my radar.
 Surprising, perhaps, as it was produced around 20 years ago.
 It was, however, made for the Japanese market and few found their way west.
 When I did become aware of it, I was immediately aware of the similarity of the design to a Yashica FX-3 and decided I wanted one to investigate how it had been built and if there really was a connection to the Yashica FX-3.